 Wood can be connected to interior concrete walls or floors using anchor bolts, standard screws, nails, or screws with anchors.

 There are different types of screw-down fasteners you can use, and each of them requires a predrilled hole.

-Some of them need anchors that are inserted into the concrete, while others simply grip the edges of the hole.
+Some of them need anchors inserted into the concrete, while others simply grip the edges of the hole.

 Anchor bolts are usually put into the holes that have already been drilled into the concrete or in the concrete as it sets.
 The holes will then need to be aligned and drilled into the wood before you can use nuts and washers to secure them.